 A grease trap pumping truck is a large and annoying inconvenience to any dining facility.
 When grease trap pumping occurs the restaurant kitchen can not operate.
 A large hose is brought inside the kitchen to pump-out the brown grease from the grease interceptor.
 The pumping noise is extremely loud.
 Grease interceptor pumping will usually occur from the outside of the restaurant.
 The noise of grease trap pumping will always be an annoyance to the staff and the clientele.

 Grease trap pumping is not free.
 The price of gasoline is rising with no signs of decrease.
 The cost to send a grease trap pumping truck to a restaurant facility is also increasing.
 Owning a passive grease trap will require the restaurant to pay a yearly grease trap pumping contract.

 The perpetual cost of grease trap / interceptor pumping, rancid odors, unsafe work conditions, as well as the environment impact from brown grease should be factored in to the running of a succesful restaurant operation.

 A small restaurant has a 50 lb grease trap.
-The grease trap should be pumped out 8-12 times per year. (recommended) A restaurant alone would put 400 lbs of brown grease per year into city landfill sites.
-If there are 100 restaurants in your city, then 40,000 lbs of brown grease is deposited to landfill annually.
+The grease trap should be pumped or cleaned out 8-12 times per year. (recommended) A restaurant alone would put 400 lbs of brown grease per year into brown grease processing plants or city landfill sites.
+If there are 100 restaurants in your city, then there would be 40,000 lbs of brown grease annually.